thecodinguru/Snake-Game/README.md

 6. Now take those n smart snakes and test there performance
 7. Using the highest performer, it will create a threshold score which will help us to select more smart snakes
 8. Use the concept of Genetic Algorithm and mutate each snakes with self/each other and create more child snakes

 NOTE: I randomly mutated parent snake weights with 1%,2%,3%,4%,5%,7% deviation and created 15 child snakes and also a child snake who is average of all parent snakes.
-NOTE: JUST PLAY WITH THE MUTATIONS AS MUCH AS YOU WANT!
+SECOND NOTE: JUST PLAY WITH THE MUTATIONS AS MUCH AS YOU WANT!
 HAVE FUN!
 MAKE AS MANY OF YOUR COMBINATIONS AS POSSIBLE!

 9. Test the child snakes performance and again select the top performers and repeat from step 7